 6 July 2017

 Since we got back from Vancouver there has been zero real walking.
-Ok, so there was the Itchen navigation with the Spitfires and there have been ups and downs of the Big Hill to the shops, along with some outings in the car, parkruns and races.
+Ok, so there was the Itchen navigation and there have been ups and downs of the Big Hill to the shops, along with some outings in the car, parkruns and races.
 What there hasn’t been is proper walking, me, my camera, a plan and CJ along for the ride.
 Today we finally put that right with a meander along the river.

 It was hot, one of those real baking days where you can feel the heat of the pavement through your shoes.
 We decided starting with a slog up the Big Hill wasn’t the best of plans so set off towards Midanbury instead.
 It’s flatter, at least at first.
 Of course, when we got to the first hill, it was Witts Hill, a doozie of a climb, but at least we only had to go half way up.
 There’s a shady bench at the bottom to fortify you beforehand.
 It was tempting to stop there but we didn’t.